Lots of churning and change in the grade 8 and grade 9 years — said a homeschool conference speaker.

-I thought those turbulent years were significant because they were tough times for my parents.
+I thought these turbulent years were significant because they were tough times for my parents.
 But I might have assumed that that time of life was a singular issue.
-In hindsight, with a little parenting experience under my belt, I can see that these are turbulent years with or without parent issues.
+In hindsight, with a little parenting experience under my belt, I can see that these are turbulent years no matter what our circumstance.

-- Presentation skills.
-Standing in front of a crowd, learning prezi software or just old fashioned performing, violin or choirs, theatre or speeches, it all contributes to their public confidence.
+Standing in front of a crowd, learning Prezi software or just old fashioned performances, with violins or choirs, theatre or speeches.
+This all contributes to their public confidence.

 What we parents need to do in relationship to these kiddos?

-- Don’t be judgmental, but be realistic.
 Perish the thought.
-Who would do such a thing?
-Honestly, this age, so many things to judge.
-Don’t talk to your friend that way?
+Who would judge a teenager?
+So many things to judge: Don’t talk to your friend that way?
 Do you know that your undergarment is showing?
 I think that’s too much eyeliner.
-Way too easy.

-- Don’t encourage perfectionism.
-Galdarnit.
-First born married to a first born, this is tough advice for me.
-But since I’ve also learned that perfectionism is the bane of happiness, I’ve learned that letting it go is requirement, for them and for me.
+As a first born woman married to a first born man, this is tough advice for me.
+Since I’ve also learned that perfectionism is the bane of happiness, I know that letting go is requirement, for them and for me.

-- Teach self compassion.
-Yup, I’m learning that for myself too.
+I’m learning this for myself still.
 When I make a mistake, I prefer getting out the boxing gloves.
 On the other hand, what would I say to a friend?
 Not to get out the boxing gloves.
 Learn from your mistake.
 Then move on in the expectation that you’ll learn what you need when you need to learn it.

-- Share opinions in respectful ways.
-Mwahahaha.
-I try, I try… It’s taken me years to learn that in teaching them to share their opinions in respectful ways, I also had to learn to speak mine respectfully.
-Yelling, “be kind to your sister already” doesn’t work.
-(Well, sometimes it does.)
+It’s taken me years to learn that in teaching them to share their opinions in respectful ways, I also had to learn to speak mine respectfully.
+Yelling, “be kind to your sister already,” doesn’t work.
+(Well, sometimes it seems to at first glance.)

-- Practice empathy–not black and white thinking.
-Again, I try, I try.
 The one thing that I didn’t realize I was doing in helping my kiddos was having more kiddos.
-Yes, it makes for a loud household.
+Yes, it makes for a busy household.
 And no doubt it’s more expensive.
-Certainly more work.
-Many opportunities to learn empathy, kindness, gentleness, sharing opinions in respectful ways when you have many people to practice it with.
+Certainly it’s more work.
+But there are so many opportunities to learn empathy, kindness, gentleness, sharing opinions in respectful ways when there are many people to practice these skills.

-At the end of the conference seminar, the speaker encouraged me not to be judgmental, to remember that my kids are watching and listening to me, to be real, to admit my mistakes, to keep teaching my kids empathy and to breathe and pray all the way.
+At the end of the conference seminar, the speaker encouraged me not to be judgmental, to remember that my kids are watching and listening, to admit my mistakes, to keep teaching my kids empathy and to breathe and pray all the way.